aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 <ol start="4">
   <li>
-    Convert the .pkg file into the required .intunemac format with a command similar to the following example - note that the&nbsp;<code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">-o</code>&nbsp;switch should include a directory path only.
+    Convert the .pkg file into the required .intunemac format with a command similar to the following example - note that the <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">-o</code> switch should include a directory path only.
   </li>
 </ol>